contentful/cf-graphql/README.md

 npm start
 ```

 Navigate to <http://localhost:4000> to access an IDE (GraphiQL).
-You can query my demo space there.
+You can query a demo space there.
 Please refer the [Querying](#querying) section for more details.

 To use your own Contentful space with the demo, you have to provide: